 I find that the Echo Dot serves well as a clock radio in my bedroom.
 I've had one for a while and am accustomed to using it wake me up and lull me to sleep.
 (Hint: after asking the Dot to play a music playlist, say, "Set Sleep Timer to 20 minutes," and it will shut itself off at that time.)
 I've also connected some lights in the room to Smart Home plugs and use the Dot to turn them on and off.
 More recently, I connected the Dot to an old Bluetooth speaker (over a cord, for reliability).
 The extra hardware on my nightstand isn't attractive, but I appreciate the superior audio quality I now get.

 The Echo Dot is a new product.
 It's strictly available to people who already have an Alexa device – an original Echo or a Fire TV.
 The only way to order it is to ask Alexa to "Order an Echo Dot."
 We'd recommend this Alexa product to almost anyone, and we look forward to the day when anyone can buy one.

-Rafe Needleman has been testing and writing about business and technology products for over 20 years.
+Rafe Needleman has been testing and writing about technology products for over 20 years.
 He has evaluated hundreds of products as editor of CNET and reviews/editorial director of Yahoo Tech.